espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 - [Device Tree (DT)](https://www.raspberrypi.org/documentation/configuration/device-tree.md) and dtoverlay are way to express hardware and hardware configurations of them.
 While porting, Need to focus how configurations for [UART](UART_setup.md#12-raspberry-pi-software-setup), [SPI](SPI_setup.md#12-raspberry-pi-software-setup) and [SDIO](SDIO_setup.md#12-raspberry-pi-software-setup) are translated for your device.
 - Please note that every Linux platform or Soc vary in terms of device instances, their configurations.
 You might want to check the datasheet and GPIOs supported for the expected peripherals to be used.
-- Please spare some time and Cross-check the parameters for peripherals, for example min or max frequncy of peripheral, peripheral config wrt timing phases of SPI protocol
+- Please spare some time and Cross-check the parameters for peripherals, for example min or max frequency of peripheral, peripheral config wrt timing phases of SPI protocol
 - For SDIO, We suggest `broken-cd;` argument to be added/enabled DT which allows the ESP chipset hot-pluggable
 - Please understand all the SoCs have different drivers and do not exactly follow one rule to make them work.
 Host Device Tree is user's responsibility to configure
 - ESP-Hosted expects/assumes the platform with correct Device Tree or configuration is up.
 Although we try to help, but unfortunately, most of the bugs we received generally end up in host platform issues, which are in fact not ESP-Hosted software bugs.